PIAIC-Assignments-M-Abdul-Wasay/Auto-Email-Generator-CrewiAI/README.md

 # Automated Email Responder with CrewAI and Gmail API

-This project uses CrewAI and the Gmail API to automatically respond to emails.
+This project{https://www.linkedin.com/feed/update/urn:li:activity:7304425730707251201/} uses CrewAI and the Gmail API to automatically respond to emails.
 It checks for new messages every 2 seconds and uses AI agents to draft replies.

 ## Overview